daveknippers/ttsrelay/README.md

 to configure bot, edit `options.py` directly. it's got some documentation.

+add your discord bot's connection token in the `tokens.py` file.

 it needs python 3.8 and a few dependencies. you can make a conda environment capable of running the code in windows with the `environment.yml` file.

 note: it will not work on linux because of [reasons](https://forums.tabletopsimulator.com/showthread.php?5526-Linux-External-Editor-API)